Mitchell Hashimoto

 Some important properties of the tokenizer that are worth mentioning:

-• Operates on slices, not streams - The tokenizer takes a [:0] const u8 as input, not a reader.
+as input, not a reader.
 This means that for sufficiently large inputs, it is up to the caller to buffer and batch calls to the tokenizer.
-In practice, programming language inputs are not “sufficiently large” so the entire source file is tokenized at once; this is how Zig works today, too.
+In practice, programming language inputs are not “sufficiently large” so the entire source file is tokenized at once; this is how Zig works today, too. - Does not allocate - The tokenizer does not perform any heap allocation.
+In systems programming, it’s always useful to understand the memory usage and allocation properties of an API.
+Side note: with Zig, this is immediately obvious since the Tokenizer doesn’t take an

 The structure of the tokenizer is equally simple (as shown below).
 The tokenizer stores the buffer, the current index into the buffer (starts at zero), and a potential invalid token (will be ignored in this article).